Russian Mennonites: First wave of emigration

-The more conservative groups—those from Kleine Gemeinde, Bergthal and Chortitza—chose Canada, which promised privileges equal to those previously held in Russia and a large tract of land to reestablish colonies in Manitoba (East Reserve and West Reserve).
-The more liberal groups—those from Molotschna—and the Hutterites chose the United States.
+The more conservative groups, those from Chortitza, Bergtal and Kleine Gemeinde, chose Canada, which promised privileges equal to those previously held in Russia and a large tract of land to reestablish colonies in Manitoba (East Reserve and West Reserve).
+The more liberal groups, those from Molotschna, and the Hutterites chose the United States.
 Entire communities such as Alexanderwohl and Bergtal prepared to move as a unit as well as many individual families from among the other Mennonite villages.
 They sold their property, often at reduced prices and worked through the red tape and high fees of procuring passports.

 Realizing that 40,000 of Russia's most industrious farmers were preparing to leave for North America, the Russian government sent Eduard Totleben to the colonies in May 1874.
 Meeting with community leaders, he exaggerated the difficulties that would be encountered in North America and offered an alternative national service that would not be connected in any way to the military.
 His intervention convinced the more liberal Mennonites to stay.

 Between 1874 and 1880, of the approximately 45,000 Mennonites in South Russia, 10,000 departed for the United States and 8,000 for Manitoba.
 The settlement of Mennonites, primarily in the central United States, where available cropland had similarity to that in the Crimean Peninsula, coincided with the completion of the Transcontinental Railroad in 1869.
 Others looked east, and in one of the strangest chapters of Mennonite history, Claas Epp, Jr., Abraham Peters and other leaders led hundreds of Mennonites to Central Asia in the 1880s, where they expected Christ's imminent return.
 They settled in the Talas Valley of Turkestan and in the Khanate of Khiva.
 For those who remained in Russia, the military service question was resolved by 1880 with a substitute four-year forestry service program for men of military age.